-- 7.20 Local Plan policies seek to reduce the need to travel by car, would encourage the use of sustainable travel, and would support investment in transportation infrastructure, particularly through Policy ST57: Promoting Sustainable Transport and Active Travel, which ensures that new development supports improvements to the sustainable transport network.
-Policy ST47: Protection and Enhancement of Community Facilities requires new community facilities to promote access by sustainable transport.
-In addition, Policy ST56: Transport Infrastructure and Improvement Schemes identifies 12 key highways/transport infrastructure improvements that will be prioritised for investment and lists some public and sustainable transport links to and from new development as priorities for investment.
+7.26 Local Plan policies seek to reduce the need to travel by car and encourage the use of sustainable travel, and support investment in transportation infrastructure, particularly through Policy ST55: Promoting Sustainable Transport and Active Travel, which ensures that new development supports improvements to the sustainable transport network.
+Policy ST45: Protection and Enhancement of Community Facilities requires new community facilities to promote access by sustainable transport.
+In addition, Policy ST54: Transport Infrastructure and Improvement Schemes identifies key highways/transport infrastructure improvements that will be prioritised for investment and lists some public and sustainable transport links to and from new development as priorities for investment.
 All site allocation policies are expected to have minor positive effects on transport as they encourage sustainable transport usage, such as by locating sites in proximity to and providing additional access to sustainable transport modes.
-In addition, Strategic objective 11 promotes good access to public transport, highway improvements and sustainable travel such as pedestrian and cycle routes. - 7.21 However, some policies are also expected to have minor negative effects on transport by potentially increasing private car usage, including Policy ST2: Rural Bassetlaw, Policy ST6: Worksop Central Area, Policy ST11: Existing Employment Sites and Policy ST56: Transport Infrastructure and Improvement Schemes, as well as most of the site allocation policies and Policy ST58: Safeguarded Land. - 7.22 Policy ST1: Bassetlaw Spatial Strategy highlights that most new housing development will be focussed in Worksop, Retford and Harworth.
+In addition, Strategic objective 13 promotes good access to public transport, highway improvements and sustainable travel such as pedestrian and cycle routes.

+7.27 However, some policies are also expected to have minor negative effects on transport by potentially increasing private car usage, including Policy ST2: Rural Bassetlaw, Policy ST5: Worksop Central Area and Policy ST54: Transport Infrastructure and Improvement Schemes, as well as most of the site allocation policies and Policy ST56: Safeguarded Land.

+7.28 Policy ST1: Bassetlaw Spatial Strategy directs most new housing development to Worksop, Retford and Harworth.
 Focussing development around these existing main centres should increase accessibility to services and facilities, reducing the need to travel, particularly by private car, and encourage walking and cycling.
 The spatial strategy also allocates a notable proportion of new housing to Bassetlaw Garden Village.
-Policies ST3: Bassetlaw Garden Village and ST7: Cottam Priority Regeneration Area require development to include the provision of some services and facilities, as well as walking, cycling and public transport routes through the development and an onsite public transport facility, although it is acknowledged that development at these locations is unlikely to be entirely self-sufficient.
-As such, residents may still need to travel to access work or larger facilities. - 7.23 Overall, a cumulative minor positive effect is likely in relation to transport.
+Policies ST4: Bassetlaw Garden Village and ST6: Cottam Priority Regeneration Area require development to include the provision of some services and facilities, as well as walking, cycling and public transport routes through the development and an onsite public transport facility, although it is acknowledged that development at these locations is unlikely to be entirely self-sufficient.
+As such, residents may still need to travel to access work or larger facilities.

+7.29 Overall, a cumulative minor positive effect is likely in relation to transport.
+This is expected to be permanent and long-term.